Core Rules

 For that reason, enemies only have four stats: Tier, Stamina, Armour and Damage.

 Tier is a way to summarise the overall threat level of an enemy: how formidable, dangerous or skilled they are (especially in their element or area of expertise).
 It’s comparable to a player character’s Skill rating.
-If you have Sword Fighting 2 and you’re fighting with a Tier 2 swordfighter, for example, you’re probably evenly matched.
+If you’re rolling 2d and you’re fighting with a Tier 2 swordfighter, for example, you’re probably evenly matched.
 Although the GM will rarely roll an enemy’s Tier directly, they can use it as a rough guide when setting the stakes of a roll.

 You can use the following list as a guideline when determining the Tier of an enemy or obstacle: